lsyaseen/KTAB/README.md

 ## Data Input Formats ##

-To read and write XML data files, KTAB is being converted to use the [TinyXML2](https://github.com/leethomason/tinyxml2) library, which is available on [GitHub](https://github.com/).
+To read and write XML data files, KTAB uses the [TinyXML2](https://github.com/leethomason/tinyxml2) library, which is available on [GitHub](https://github.com/).

 ## Contributing and License Information ##